gcallah/MiscWriting/AI/AIAlchemists.md

 individual people to do, and at a previously unthinkable pace."

+The old alchemists sought to perfect matter by, for instance, turning base metals into gold.
+(This is the kernel of truth at the core of the common misapprehension of alchemists as seekers of wealth by turning lead into gold: they did, indeed, seek the recipe for transforming "base" metals into gold, but this was because gold was "spiritually pure," and not because it was more expensive.)
-The old alchemists sought to perfect matter by, for instance, turning base metals into gold, As Eliade writes, "Alchemical transmutation is therefore equivalent to the perfecting of matter or, in Christian terminology, to its redemption."
+As Eliade writes, "Alchemical transmutation is therefore equivalent to the perfecting of matter or, in Christian terminology, to its redemption."
 (151)
 Our new alchemists instead